felixkorch/ipchanger/README.md

 # Tibia IP-Changer

-Easy to use cross-platform ipchanger for Open Tibia with both GUI and Console interfaces.
-Tested for versions up to 10.98.
+Easy to use cross-platform ipchanger for Open Tibia written in C++.
+Tested for versions up to 10.98.<br />
+Prebuilt binaries under releases

 ### Build Instructions
 In root directory: